-Some of you may be confused by the 4K resolution.
-4K is considered ultra HD and is at the moment the highest on the market.
+Some of you may be confused by the cameras’ 4K resolution.
+4K is considered ultra HD and is at the moment the highest video quality on the market.
 4K is the equivalent of 2160P.
 This means no more blurred license plates and a clearer picture of smaller objects.

-The ultra low light sensors produce clear and crisp footage at night to ensure you don’t miss a thing.
+The ultra low light sensors in the cameras produce clear and crisp image quality at night to ensure you don’t miss a thing.

-With GPS and WiFi, you can stay connected and pinpoint your exact location and record your speed in real-time.
+With GPS and Wi-Fi, you may stay connected and pinpoint your exact location and record your speed in real-time.
 Share your best 4K videos directly by downloading it into your phone via the compatible Rove app.

-Parking mode and motion detection keep your car and you safe when the engine is turned off, using a battery for power.
-A 150-degree wide-angle lens captures anything and everything in the dash cam’s line of sight.
+Parking monitor and motion detection keep your car and you safe when the engine is turned off, using a battery for power.
+A 150-degree wide lens captures anything and everything in the dash cam’s line of sight.

 The loop recording deletes older footage except for G sensor locked footage to make room for new ones.

 These dash cams for all vehicles comes with a full 1-year warranty and a full refund within 30 days.
-Feel free to reach out to the Chicago-based customer service center for help at any time.
+Make sure to reach out to the Chicago-based customer services center if you need any help at any time.

-- The ultra 4K resolution of the camera outdoes any other model with the standard full HD 1080P.
+- The ultra 4K video quality of the camera outdoes any other model with the standard full HD 1080P.

-- With the built-in WiFi, you can stay connected via the Rove app and share your videos with friends and family.
+- Use the built-in Wi-Fi to stay connected via the Rove app and share your videos with friends and family across devices.

-- Download and upload your videos with the camera’s built-in WiFi.
+- Download and upload your videos via the camera’s Wi-Fi.

-- A 150-degree wide-angle view eliminates any blind spots.
+- A great 150-degree wide-angle view eliminates any blind spots.

-- You can choose your camera resolution starting from HD 720P at 60fps up to 4K Ultra HD 2160P at 24 frames per second.
+- You may choose your cameras’ video resolution starting from HD 720P at 60 frames per second up to 4K Ultra HD 2160P at 24 frames per second.

 - GPS is an advantage.
 GPS tracks your whereabouts and records speed and location in real-time.

 - The super night vision of the camera captures everything, even in a dark environment.

-- Parking mode protects your vehicle at all times and works on an internal battery.
+- Features a parking monitor that protects your car at all times and works on an internal battery for power

-- There have been claims that the video quality of the cameras is not really 4K resolution.
+- There have been claims that the video quality of the cameras is not really 4K.

 The 60fps recording offers footage with crystal clear details, especially license plates, which are critical to your case.

 The ultra night vision with built-in Sony sensors delivers clear and crisp images and doesn’t compromise on video quality.

-Equipped with loop recording, G-sensor and parking mode, All the 1 or 2-minute segmented videos are immune to deletion.
+Equipped with loop recording, G-sensor and parking monitor, All the 1 or 2-minute segmented videos are immune to deletion.
 Capture everything that happens to your car in your absence.

 The small model and design of these car dash cams are discreet, functioning as a hidden witness to any accidents.